qpgmr-de/qpgmr-de.github.io/_posts/2025-10-23-insert-values-named-columns.md

 ### The *traditional* `INSERT` statement syntax

-The SQL `INSERT` statements perpose is to create new rows in a table.
+The SQL `INSERT` statements purpose is to create new rows in a table.
 The traditional and standard syntax is which looks familiar since 1992:

 ```sql